-

 About to leave the ADF?

-This factsheet outlines how to apply for a superannuation benefit when you discharge from the Australian Defence Force (ADF).
+This factsheet outlines how to apply for a superannuation benefit when you transition from the Australian Defence Force (ADF).

 Investment options and risk